Port Orleans Fun Facts & Trivia

 - The length of the river is approximately 2½ miles, beginning upriver at the Riverside Region and continuing down river past the French Quarter Region and the Saratoga Springs Resort, finally ending at the entry of Lake Buena Vista.

-- Flat-bottomed riverboats transport guests from both the Riverside and French Quarter Regions to Pleasure Island and the Downtown Disney Marketplace.
+- Flat-bottomed riverboats transport guests from both the Riverside and French Quarter Regions to Pleasure Island and the Disney Springs area.
 These replaced the original green and brown pontoon boats which which were no longer available when Disney updated the fleet several years ago.

 - The fleet currently consists of 15 boats spread out over four routes, all decked out in a lively brightly-coloured yellow and blue livery, with suitably fitting Southern names: